albertomosconi/foss-apps/README.md

   **IceRaven**](https://github.com/fork-maintainers/iceraven-browser "IceRaven"): A web browser for Android, based on Mozilla's Fenix version of Firefox.
 Our goal is to be a close fork of the new Firefox for Android that seeks to provide users with more options, more opportunities to customize (including a broad extension library), and more.

 - [![GitHub stars](https://img.shields.io/github/stars/kiwibrowser/src.svg?label=★&style=flat)
   **Kiwi Browser**](https://github.com/kiwibrowser/src "Kiwi Browser"): A fully open-source web browser for Android.
 Kiwi is based on Chromium.
 Easily switch to Kiwi without having to painstakingly learn a new interface or break your existing browsing habits.
+It supports Chrome Extensions, night mode and bottom address bar, as well as performance improvements.

 - [![GitHub stars](https://img.shields.io/github/stars/arunkumar9t2/lynket-browser.svg?label=★&style=flat)
   **Lynket**](https://github.com/arunkumar9t2/lynket-browser "Lynket"): Android browser app based on Custom Tabs protocol.